-Is gifted carried interest typically transferred in a trust?
+Is gifted carried interest typically placed in a trust?
 And is there anything unique about the way this trust is set up that people contemplating this process need to understand?

-Wright: Yes, most people will transfer the interest to a trust rather than directly to a child.
-Estate planners often recommend use of a type of trust known as a "defective" grantor trust.
-The advantage of this type of trust is that the donor-the senior generation who creates the trust-gets the pleasure, so to speak, of paying the income tax on the income and gains reported by the trust that, absent the grantor trust provision, would otherwise have to pay the from its own earnings.
-By shifting the income tax burden back to the donor the trust's assets can grow tax free.
+Thomas Wright, RSM: A very favorite technique of estate planners is the use of a type of trust where we include some language in the document that makes it what we refer to as a grantor trust for income tax purposes.
+The significance of that is the donor-the senior generation who creates the trust-gets the pleasure, so to speak, of getting to pay the income tax on the income and gains reported by the trust that, absent the grantor trust provision, would otherwise be a tax-paying trust.
+Trusts are normally tax-paying animals, so they pay their own income tax.